 It’s safe to say that not many service providers look forward to soc 2 compliance.
 I'd guess not many of you have the AICPA on speed dial.
 Whether you're preparing for a Type 1 or Type 2, audits may be perceived as events that you prepare for and complete, but then eventually they go away - at least for a while.
 To stay SOC 2 compliant we suggest a paradigm shift.
 Treat compliance as a continuous process rather than a point-in-time event.
 Unlike taxes, there is no 'audit-season.'
-Here are some tips for always being prepared for your next audit.
+Here are some tips for always being prepared for your next audit. for answers to all your SOC2 questions.

 Embrace the idea that policies and procedures evolve